elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

 ## Export the pipeline to a Kubeflow Pipelines format

-When you run a pipeline from the pipeline, Elyra compiles the pipeline, uploads the compiled pipeline, creates an experiment, and runs the experiment.
+When you run a pipeline from the pipeline editor, Elyra compiles the pipeline, uploads the compiled pipeline, creates an experiment, and runs the experiment.
 If you want to run the pipeline at a later time outside of Elyra, you can export it.

 1. Open the pipeline in the Pipeline Editor.
 1. Click the _Export Pipeline_ button.